 Q. Will my flight be canceled?

 A. Cancellations are at the discretion of each individual airline.
-We have seen changes and reductions in frequency and destinations as a result of COVID-19, as well as delays and cancellations.
+As frequency and routes have been returning to FWA, cancellations due to COVID are not as prevelant.
+However, be aware that some airlines and routes have not returned to full frequency, and some destinations may have fewer travel options.
 We encourage all passengers to check with their airline for any updates on their flight status (use the links above).

 Q. What is being done to keep passengers safe during this time?